n40lab/ovs-scriptgen-rhel/Readme.md

 The README.RHEL included with Open vSwitch explains how to use the optional Open vSwitch integration with RHEL network configuration scripts identifying all the attributes and values you can add to the scripts.
-This simple script try to help you to generate the content of those files answering some questions.
+This simple script tries to help you to generate the content of those files answering some questions.

 ## Usage